andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

-- maximum of 300 members per book; this means there is a huge number of readers not considered in our statistic, but 300 is better than nothing
+- maximum of 300 members per book; this means there is a huge number of readers not considered in our statistics, but 300 is better than nothing
 - there are members with 94.857 ratings, likely bots
 - lists members with private accounts (reviews still readable)
 - 50% similarity is unrealistic (why?), 3% got me 10 members for 299 books,